RaLiBEV: Radar and LiDAR BEV Fusion Learning for Anchor Box Free Object Detection Systems: Introduction

 \item A radar and LiDAR BEV fusion-based anchor box free object detector, RaLiBEV, is proposed.
 The RaliBEV can generate accurate 2D bounding boxes in BEV by fusion of features extracted from the radar range-azimuth heatmap and the LiDAR point cloud.

-\item A novel label assignment strategy, Gaussian Area-based Consistent Heatmap and intersection over union (IoU) Cost Positive Sample Assignment (GACHIPS), is proposed to combat the inconsistency between the classification of key points and the corresponding bounding box regression tasks in the anchor box free object detector. \item A novel interactive query transformer-based fusion module, Dense Query Map-based Interactive BEV Fusion (DQMITBF), is proposed to fuse radar and LiDAR feature maps.
-With the introduction of dense learnable queries, the fusion module provides more flexibility to query the suitable features from both maps to fuse.
+\item A novel label assignment strategy, Gaussian Area-based Consistent Heatmap and IoU Cost Positive Sample Assignment (GACHIPS), is proposed to combat the inconsistency between the classification of key points and the corresponding bounding box regression tasks in the anchor box free object detector. \item A novel interactive transformer-based fusion module, Dense Query Map-based Interactive BEV Fusion (DQMITBF), is proposed to fuse radar and LiDAR feature maps.
+With the introduction of dense, learnable queries and a symmetric fusion architecture, the fusion module provides an information-sensitive fusion mechanism to aggregate suitable features from both maps under various weather conditions.

 \item The aforementioned object detector can achieve fairly accurate detection performance even in adverse weather, as shown in of Fig. \ref{RaLiBEV_Outcome_Visualization}(d) compared to the ground-truth bounding boxes illustrated in Fig. \ref{RaLiBEV_Outcome_Visualization}(c) which outperforms the state-of-the-art radar and LiDAR fusion-based object detector with a large margin in the popular Oxford Radar RobotCar (ORR) dataset \cite{Oxford_Robotcar_Dataset}.